alexanderkustov/github-pr-slack-review-assigner/README.md

 1. Add an Incoming Webhook to Slack and copy the URL that is provided to you.
-2. Create a new application on Heroku.
+2. Create a new application on Heroku or click the button above to deploy this repo to your heroku.
 3. Add an environment variable called SLACK_ENDPOINT, and paste in your Slack webhook url.
 4. Add an environment variable called SLACK_NAMES.
 It should be a comma-separated list of Slack usernames.
-5. Push to Heroku or use the button above
 6. Go to your app on Github > Settings > Webhooks > Add Webhook.
 7. Enter the URL to your Heroku app in the Payload URL field.
 8. Choose 'Let me select individual events' and choose only 'Pull Requests'.